 It’s the age-old question that plagues homeowners, remodel or move?
 There’s no right or wrong answer, every family has different needs, and every home has varying advantages and drawbacks.
 While deciding whether or not to move is ultimately a deeply personal choice, we’d like to offer our expertise to anyone that’s still on the fence.
 Below we’ve gathered the top 4 factors we think homeowners should consider before opting to pull up stakes and move!

 Location.
-You can always re-design your home, however, you have no control over the neighborhood.
+You can always re-design your home.
+However, you have no control over the neighborhood.
 If you’ve already plugged into a community you love, have an ideal commute, or live just five minutes from the lake, then remodeling may be your best bet.
-An expert contractor can transform any space to better suit your needs, it’s what we do!
+An expert contractor can transform any space to better suit your needs; it’s what we do!
 However, we’re fairly certain that convincing the entire neighborhood to move with you is a far less attainable goal.

 Equity.
 When making any major home changes, it’s important to always work towards building greater equity.
-Obviously your home’s value is subject to a myriad of factors, but in the end aren’t we all looking to increase re-sale value?
+Obviously your home’s value is subject to a myriad of factors, but in the end aren’t we all looking to increase resale value?
 Your family’s life stage is a helpful issue to consider most heavily when it comes to equity.
 If you’re planning to downsize, then strategic remodeling projects could improve your overall return.
 Starter homes are also well-worth investing in, often resulting in owner’s making a profit once they’ve outgrown them!

 Priorities.
-Ultimately, deciding whether to remodel or move depends a lot on your design priorities.
+Ultimately, deciding whether to remodel or move depends a lot on your design preferences.
 Try asking yourself what style elements you value the most.
 One-of-a-kind charm?
 Modern amenities?
 An effortless layout?
 One-level living?
 Once you’ve determined what features matter the most to you, then it becomes a lot easier to move forward.
 If you love your home for its unique style or original details, then staying put and simply remodeling its functional challenges might make a lot more sense.